-Just a few days ago, actress Julia Louis-Dreyfus announced that she has been diagnosed with breast cancer.
-In her Instagram post that shared the news of her diagnosis, Ms. Louis-Dreyfus also shared a scary reality of breast cancer: 1 in 8 women will be diagnosed with breast cancer in their lifetime.
+When American actress, comedian, and producer, Julia Louis-Dreyfus, announced that she had been diagnosed with breast cancer, she also shared a scary statistic that comes along with the disease: 1 in 8 women will be diagnosed with breast cancer in their lifetime.

 Regular breast cancer screenings and mammograms are among the top ways to prevent breast cancer, with studies showing that they can reduce your risk of dying from breast cancer by up to 20 percent.
 The American Cancer Society attributes this to having a wider variety of treatment options with early detection, including “less-extensive surgery (e.g., breast-conserving surgery like lumpectomy versus mastectomy) and the use of chemotherapy with fewer serious side effects, or even, in some cases, the option to forgo chemotherapy.”

 The American Cancer Society also strongly recommends that “women with an average risk of breast cancer should undergo regular screening mammography starting at age 45 years,” and that “women who are age 55 and older should transition to biennial screening or have the opportunity to continue screening annually,” depending on their health.

 Smoking has been linked to a variety of ailments that prevent healthy aging, such as lung cancer and cardiovascular disease, but it also contributes to your risk of breast cancer.
 Making the decision to quit smoking is one of the best things you can do for your overall health, and one of the best ways to prevent breast cancer.

 The American Association for Cancer Research published the results from a decades-long study out of Norway and Sweden, which concluded that “women who start smoking as teenagers and continue to smoke for at least 20 years may increase their breast cancer risk.”
-And an editorial written in the Journal of Clinical Oncology highlighted the fact that as many as 20,000 women continue to smoke while receiving cancer treatment.
+Additional research found that as many as 20,000 women continue to smoke while receiving cancer treatment.
 The authors suggest that not only can smoking cessation prevent patients from going on to develop lung cancer, but it can also help to make cancer treatments more effective and lower the risk of mortality.